IBMStreams/streamsx.health/samples/ExampleService/com.ibm.streamsx.health.example.spl.service/README.md

 # Streams Healthcare SPL Example Service

 This project demonstrates how one can create a SPL service to work with Streams Healthcare Analtyics paltform.
 The SPl service is compiled and run by a Java wrapper.
-The Java wrapper prvoides a consistent user experience to the end user.
+The Java wrapper provides a consistent user experience to the end user.

 ## Directory Structure

 Service has this directory structure:

 ```
-com.ibm.streamsx.health.example.service
+com.ibm.streamsx.health.example.spl.service
   |
   |---- info.xml - toolkit information of the service
   |---- build.gradle - build script for the Java service wrapper